Average Member Rating

 Makes 14 crepes.

 Spoon a bit of crepe filling on the top of the crepes.
 Garnish with avocado slices or very thin slices of Swiss cheese.
+Place the crepes in a heat proof baking dish and heat in the oven until the cheese begins to melt.

 - Substitute small to medium shrimp for the crab for a luscious shrimp crepe recipe.